back to the MAIN INDEX

 projects by Carlo Fontana, with an obelisk, and by Bernardo Castelli, with a column →

 When Clement died, in 1721, under the reign of his successor, Innocent XIII, everything fell again into oblivion.
-The reason was that the new pope's family, the Conti, dukes of Poli, had recently bought the two aforesaid buildings, in order to turn them into a princely mansion.
-Therefore, any risk of damage to the new Palazzo Poli, that the making of a large fountain would have required, was carefully avoided.
+The reason was that the new pope's family, the Conti, dukes of Poli, had recently bought the two aforesaid buildings, in order to turn them into a princely mansion; any risk of damage to the new Palazzo Poli, which the making of a large fountain would have surely caused, was obviously avoided.

 Innocent XIII reigned less than three years; in 1724, Benedict XIII had already taken his place.

-Also this pope tried to solve the long-lasting problem of the Trevi Fountain.
-Having been born in the south of Italy, to the famous clans of northern artists active in Rome, such as the Fontana family, the Borromini family, etc., Benedict preferred more obscure architects and sculptors from his own environment.
+Also this pope tried to find a solution for the long-lasting problem of the Trevi Fountain.
+Having been born in the south of Italy, rather than hiring the famous clans of northern artists active in Rome, such as the Fontana family, the Borromini family, etc., Benedict relied on more obscure architects and sculptors from his own homeland.

 The very few projects they drew were much more simple than the ones submitted so far.
-And the only work produced for the fountain during these years was a marble group, featuring the Virgin Mary holding her Child, with whom the naive sculptor, Paolo Benaglia from Naples (and maybe the ingenuous client too), had mistaken the young maiden from the old legend about the Aqua Virgo.
+And the only work produced for the fountain during these years was a marble group, featuring the Virgin Mary and Child: the naive sculptor Paolo Benaglia from Naples, had ingenuously mistaken the young maiden of the old legend about the aqueduct with a religious personage!
+The group was never used.

 A commission of expert scholars was asked to choose the best project, and the composition by Nicola Salvi, reputed very scenographic and harmonic at the same time, was preferred to the others.